 Students are encouraged to walk or bike to school daily.
+The school has a rich history of Walk and Roll to School Events and Encouragement Activities.
 One Wednesday during almost each month students can walk on their own or join walking school buses and get backpack charms for participation in Netcong Walk and Roll Club events.
 Each event has a theme like the Turkey Trot in November, Save the Endangered Stinky Sneaker in May, Spare the Air in April and Be a Walk and Roll Star in June.
-In addition, Netcong Elementary PTA volunteers work with TransOptions TMA, Northern NJ Safe Kids and Marty's Reliable Cycle to support a Bike Rodeo once per year, which include free helmets with helmet fitting, a fix it station for children's bicycles and skills drills for the students.
-The Netcong Walk and Roll Club and annual bike rodeos have been on going since 2009 and the reason for receiving the NJDOT Safe Routes to School Gold Award in 2015.
-For more information and event dates, visit, http://netcongwalkandroll.blogspot.com
+In addition, Netcong Elementary PTA volunteers work with Avenues in Motion and Northern NJ Safe Kids to support a Bike Rodeo once per year, which include free helmets with helmet fitting, a fix-it station for children's bicycles, and skills drills for the students.
+The Netcong Walk and Roll Club and annual bike rodeos have been on-going since 2009 and the reason for receiving the NJDOT Safe Routes to School Gold Award in 2015, 2018, and 2021.
+Since the last update of this Travel Plan the school has additionally instituted regular pedestrian and bicycle education classes for all of their students given by Avenues in Motion Staff.
+These classes include Ready to Walk and Roll for K-2nd grade students, Traffic Safety Town for 3-5 grade students and Bike Driver's Ed for 6-8 grade students.